A Guide to German Wine Classifications

 VDP Gutswein

-This level represents the entry point of the VDP classification.
+This level represents the entry point of wine label the VDP classification.
 These wines come from a winery’s estate, reflecting the unique characteristics of the region they are produced in and adhering to strict quality standards.

 ChristinaDay